Ray Teal: Acting career

 His longest-running role was as Sheriff Roy Coffee, a law-enforcing sheriff on Bonanza.
 Teal was one of the most senior members of the crew having a permanent role.
 He had also played a sheriff in the Billy Wilder film Ace in the Hole (1951).
 Teal co-starred in numerous TV westerns throughout his career: he appeared five times on Cheyenne, four times on The Lone Ranger, on The Alaskans, three times in different roles on another long-running western series, Wagon Train, on NBC's Tales of Wells Fargo, on the ABC western series Broken Arrow, five times on the ABC western comedy Maverick, on the CBS western series The Texan, the NBC western series The Californians, twice on Colt .45, once on Wanted: Dead or Alive, and as "Sheriff Clay" for a single 1960 episode of the NBC western series Riverboat, and four times on a western series about the rodeo titled Wide Country.

 After more than 15 years performing in films and in early television, Teal secured a recurring role as a police officer in the 1953–1955 ABC sitcom with a variety-show theme, Where's Raymond?, later renamed The Ray Bolger Show.

 In 1955, Teal appeared as McCanles, a ruthless cattle baron in the episode "Julesburg" of the ABC/Warner Bros.
 Western series, Cheyenne.
 Altogether, Teal appeared five times on Cheyenne.
 He later appeared in a guest-starring role in another ABC/WB Western series, The Alaskans.
 From 1957 to 1962, Teal was cast three times in different roles on the Western series, Wagon Train.
-He also appeared in a number of episodes of Bat Masterson, an episode of The Rifleman and later in Green Acres.
+He also appeared in a number of episodes of Bat Masterson, an episode of The Rifleman (S2 E6 "Eddie's Daughter" as Albie Finley in 1959) and later in Green Acres.

 In 1957, Teal played a lawman, Captain McNelly, in the episode "Sam Bass" of NBC's Tales of Wells Fargo.
 Teal was cast as Fenster in "The Bounty Hunters" (1957) on the ABC Western series, Broken Arrow.
 In 1958, Teal guest-starred "No Tears for the Dead" on the CBS Western series, The Texan.
 He also later appeared in the CBS sitcom, Dennis the Menace.